rnartallo/rnartallo.github.io/_pages/about.md

 Research Interests
 ======
 I have broad research interests in applied mathematics and computational science.
-I am particularly interested in computational neuroscience and the modelling of neural dynamics.
-I am seeking to understand how they underpin brain function in health and disease by developing whole-brain computational models within a coupled oscillator framework.
+I am particularly interested in computational neuroscience, complexity and data science.
+Currently, I am working on the modelling of neural dynamics and developing techniques in neural data science.
+I am seeking to understand how dynamics and data underpin brain function in health and disease by developing whole-brain computational models within a coupled oscillator network.

-More generally, I hope to apply mathematical techniques from dynamical systems, control theory, machine learning and numerical analysis to problems in neuroscience.
+More generally, I hope to apply mathematical techniques from dynamical systems, network science, control theory, machine learning, data science and numerical analysis to problems in neuroscience and biology.
 I am further interested in biologically inspired machine learning and have completed research in numerical analysis for spiking neuron models.